-There was a time when Millennials were referred to as one big generational group and their behaviors were attributed to their generation versus their age or life stage, much like Gen Zs are being described.
+There was a time when Millennials were referred to as one big generational group and their behaviors were attributed to their generation vs. their age or life stage, much like Gen Zs are being described.
 Now that Millennials are older and vary in their life stages—single, married, parents—some of their behaviors when it comes to dinner planning are similar to those of the generations that preceded them when they were in that life stage, while other behaviors are based on their generational attitudes and values, finds The NPD Group, a global information company.

 Parents with children in the household, whether Millennials or Gen Xers, invest more time in preparing dinner.
 The majority of meals are prepared and consumed in-home, and it takes between 10 and 59 minutes to prepare and cook a family dinner.
 These types of invested dinners are forecast to grow over the next five years, according to NPD’s recent “Future of Dinner” study.